Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

-where, in the last line we mean that $e^*e$ is a positive element in the \cs-algebra $E_x$ with $x=p(e^*e)$.
+where, in the last line we mean that $e^*e$ is a positive element in the \cs-algebra $E_{p(e^*e)}$.

-It is in fact easy to see that for every $x\in X^o$, $E_x$ is a \cs-algebra.
+It is in fact easy to see that for every $x\in X^o$, and more generally for every Hermitian idempotent $x=x\circ x=x^*\in X$, the fiber $E_x$ is a \cs-algebra.
 A Fell bundle $(E,p,X)$ is said to be \emph{unital} if the \cs-algebras $E_x$, for $x\in X^o$, are unital.
 Note that the fiber $E_x$ has a natural structure of Hilbert \cs-bimodule over the \cs-algebras $E_{r(x)}$ on the left and $E_{s(x)}$ on the right.
 A Fell bundle is said to be \emph{saturated} if the above Hilbert \cs-bimodules $E_x$ are full.
 Note also that in a saturated Fell bundle, the Hilbert \cs-bimodules $E_x$ are imprimitivity bimodules.